ory/docs/docs/kratos/concepts/index.md

 ### Full-stack Identity and Access Management (IAM)

-*Disclaimer: There are neither product nor projects names in this section.
+*Disclaimer: There are neither product nor project names in this section.
 This section's goal is to describe circumstances and problems that mostly stem from the community's experience.
 For information purposes, there is a preliminary comparision of ORY Kratos and other projects and products available at [Comparison](../further-reading/comparison.md)*.

 Full-stack IAM is usually sold as a one-size-fits-all solution.
 Due to size and complexity, these full-stack solutions are typically written in an enterprise class programming language such as Java EE.
 The full-stack products have rich feature sets that include: